jordanhardee/jordanhardee.github.io/resume.md

 Writer, 2600
 * Wrote articles for _2600: The Hacker Quarterly_ under pseudonym

 **_Interpersonal:_** Extremely kind, generally calm, good at working with others under deadlines and difusing difficult situations and people.
 Experienced with customer service, working in and leading teams.
 A bit of a polymath, very interested in constantly learning about a wide range of topics and fields.
+Very passionate about IT.

 [back to main page](./)